-IP in everyday life – Godrej Tribolt
+IP in Everyday Life – Godrej Tribolt

 The above notice is an example of a good patent notice, in that it complies with S.111(1) of the Indian Patent Act, 1970, which reads as

-In a suit for infringement of patent, damages or an account of profits shall not be granted against the defendant who proves that at the date of the infringement he was not aware and had no reasonable grounds for believing that the patent existed.
+In a suit for infringement of a patent, damages or an account of profits shall not be granted against the defendant who proves that at the date of the infringement he was not aware and had no reasonable grounds for believing that the patent existed.

-A person shall not be deemed to have been aware or to have had reasonable grounds for believing that a patent exists by reason only of the application to an article of the word ‘patent’, ‘patented’ or nay word or words expressing or implying that a patent had been obtained for the article unless the number of the patent accompanies the word or words in question.
+A person shall not be deemed to have been aware or to have had reasonable grounds for believing that a patent exists by reason only of the application to an article of the word ‘patent’, ‘patented’ or any word or words expressing or implying that a patent had been obtained for the article unless the number of the patent accompanies the word or words in question.

 The abstract of the patent listed above, 204172 is present below